w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Other Actions

-- Buying an item up for sale.
+- Buying an item up for sale
 - Creating (i.e., mint) and burning (i.e., destroy) items or a single item (burning must be signed either by the admin of the collection or the owner).
 Creating an item usually involves setting some attributes specific to that item.

-  [Different settings](https://github.com/paritytech/substrate/pull/12483) are available for minting
-  collections:

-  - public mints: everyone can mint an asset in your collection (good for soul-bound collections)
-  - wave minting: mint X number of items that go to collection owners and Y number of items for the public
-  - force mint: minting bypassing mint settings

 - [Smart attributes](https://github.com/paritytech/substrate/pull/12702) allow an NFT owner to grant permission to other entities (another account, an application, etc.) to update attributes of an NFT.
 An example could be that all Polkadot fellowship members have an NFT badge that gets updated